pattama/cta-common/lib/validate/README.md

 result = new Validate('abc', 'boolean'); assert(!result.isValid);
 ````

-- object pattern: it validates the input with advanced features
+- object pattern: it validates the input with advanced features.
+Pattern keys:
-  * type {string}: is the string pattern
+  * type {string}: is the string pattern, see previous section.

 ````javascript
 result = new Validate(123, {type: 'number'});